 Note 1 - For purposes of this schedule, property, plant, and equipment are capitalized in the respective fund to which the asset applies.
-Public domain general fixed assets consisting of certain improvements other than buildings, such as roads and sidewalks, are capitalized in the General Fund under the new guidelines of GASB Statement No. 34; however, the City has elected not to report major general infrastructure assets retroactively in accordance with GASB Statement No. 34.
+Public domain general fixed assets consisting of certain improvements other than buildings, such as roads and sidewalks, are capitalized in the General Fund in accordance with Government Accounting Standards.